Get Recognition for Your Expertise with the Cardiac Vascular Nurse Certification

 The ANCC Cardiac-Vascular Nursing board certification examination is a competency-based examination that provides a valid and reliable assessment of the entry-level clinical knowledge and skills of registered nurses in the cardiac-vascular specialty after initial RN licensure.

-Once you pass the exam, you are awarded the credential of Registered Nurse-Board Certified (RN-BC).
+Once you pass the exam, you are awarded the credential of Registered Nurse-Board Certified (EV-BC).
 This credential is valid for 5 years.

 To take the exam, you must:

-- Hold a current, active RN license in a state or territory of the United States or hold the professional, legally recognized equivalent in another country.
+- Hold a current, active RN license in a state or territory of the United States or hold a professional, legally recognized equivalent in another country.